Averaging theory and catastrophes: Overview of results

 \subsubsection{The saddle-node in one-dimension}

-In the case of well-studied one-dimensional stable bifurcations, we can assert the topological conjugacy class of $\Pi_\e$ by combining the strategy of unfolding the singularity of the germ of $x\mapsto \Delta_\ell(x,0,0)$ with known genericity conditions ensuring topological conjugacy to the normal form for the bifurcation (see \cite[Theorems 4.1 and 4.2]{Kuznetsov2023}).
+In the case of well-studied one-dimensional stable bifurcations, we can assert the topological conjugacy class of $\Pi_\e$ by combining the method exposed in this paper with known genericity conditions ensuring topological conjugacy to the normal form for the bifurcation (see \cite[Theorems 4.1 and 4.2]{Kuznetsov2023}).